 Classes should be chosen in consultation with the advisory committee and can be in Geology or other appropriate fields.
-Classes may be upper-division (100) or graduate level (200) and must be at least 2 units.
+Classes may be upper-division (100) or graduate (200) level and must be at least 2 units.
 M.S. students must complete 5 courses for at least 12 units.
 Ph.D. students must complete 8 courses for at least 22 units.

 The course requirements as described in the EPS Graduate Program Degree Requirements are now governed by the 2023 Interim Modifications to Degree Course Requirements.
 These new requirements include less breadth and more flexibility.
+Courses not on this list should be preapproved by the student's graduate advisor.
 All students must take: